PlayboyPrime/WelcomeImage/Explanations.md

 Channel: This will be the ChannelId where the message should be sent when a user joins.
 Leave empty for no message.

-Message: This will be the string that will be send when a user joins.
+Message: This will be the string that will be sent when a user joins.

 Reactions: ```unicode or emoji id``` ```Seperate with comma.
 Ex("😄,😎,5125125512512551")``` The bot will react to this message with these emojis.